 Many freelance writers begin their careers with content mills before or while branching out to cold emailing, referrals, and organic client acquisition.
 If you use a content mill, pay attention to its fee structure.
 Many will charge you a fee of 10 to even 35 percent.
 Such fees can have a significant impact on your bottom line.

 While some jobs may be lucrative enough to where you’re comfortable absorbing the fee, it’s still lost income.
-Platforms like nDash negate this loss of income and provide a totally-free method for writers to earn income without paying a fee.
+Platforms like nDash negate this loss of income and provide a totally free method for writers to earn income without paying a fee.
 Payment platforms such as PayPal or Wave charge fees based on the method of payment.
 Fees for payments made via credit card are often slightly higher than those made by bank transfer, for instance.

-Plan for Dry Spells
+Plan for Dry Spells as a Freelance Writer

 If you have only a few clients, losing one may jeopardize your ability to pay your rent on time.
 You need to counteract this terror by planning in advance before any work dries up.

-When starting out, you’re best-served by living well below your means for a while.
+When starting out, you’re best served by living well below your means for a while.
 Direct some of your earnings into an emergency fund that will tide you over until you can replace any lost clients.
 It’s also why minimizing your expenses is so important until your income can comfortably sustain optional costs.

 Maintaining sufficient savings will keep you afloat through a dry period.
 The buffer provided by a month or two worth of savings will protect your sanity while you prospect for new clients and rebuild your income.